8 Fun and Informational Presidents’ Day Activities

 With Presidents’ Day quickly approaching, it’s time to think about how we can incorporate the holiday into our lesson plans.
-I recommend using Presidents’ Day reading and writing activities.
+I recommend using Presidents’ Day activities that focus on reading and writing.
 This is a simple way to ensure you’re both covering your content standards, and including holiday background into your instruction!

 Reading Activities About the Presidents’ Day Holiday